kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 Adding a fallback initial state is the most common way to solve problem.
 However, it creates a new problem called the UI flick.
 Essentially, the UI will flick every time the server render doesn't match your client render.
-You may have seen it before with login buttons, when the user is authenticated but when the page loads it renders the login button but it rapidly switches to the user name.
+You may have seen it before with login buttons and user names.
+When an authenticated user revisits or refreshes the page, the page first renders in an not authenticated state but changes as soon as the page finish loading to authenticated.

 To implement the fallback initial state, we can use the nullish coalescing operator `??` to set the initial state.